-Michael Liftik is Chair of Quinn Emanuel’s SEC Enforcement practice, and works out of the Washington, D.C.
-Office.
+Michael Liftik is Chair of Quinn Emanuel’s SEC Enforcement practice, and works out of the Washington, D.C. office.
 His practice focuses on government and internal investigations, regulatory enforcement defense, securities litigation, cryptocurrencies, and cyber security.
 Michael has extensive experience as a securities litigator, having worked on matters stemming from major securities regulatory crises, including market timing and late trading, stock options backdating, and the financial crisis.
 Michael spent nearly a decade at the Securities and Exchange Commission where he developed a unique depth of knowledge working on enforcement and regulatory matters at all levels of the Commission.

 Prior to joining the firm, Michael was the Deputy Chief of Staff of the SEC, where he served as a senior legal advisor to Chair Mary Jo White on all aspects of the SEC’s operations, including enforcement, regulatory policy, compliance exams, agency strategy and direction, as well as the day-to-day management of the agency.
 Michael also served as one of Chair White’s deputies to the Financial Stability Oversight Council and was responsible for working with senior staff from other financial regulatory agencies on identifying risks and emerging threats to the financial stability of the United States.
 Michael has significant experience in crisis management and public affairs response to sensitive and high profile matters.
 He was also responsible for assisting the Chair in developing the agency’s policies on cybersecurity disclosure and data protection for registered entities and public companies.
 He led the SEC’s initial efforts to analyze areas where emerging financial technologies intersect with securities regulation, and directed the organization of the SEC’s Fintech Forum, which was held in November 2016.